MicrosoftDocs/customer-insights/ci-docs/audience-insights/activate-consent.md

 ---
 title: "Activate consent rules for segments"
-description: "Follow these steps to link consent data and activate consent checks in audience insights.
-An admin can also disable consent checks." ms.date: 11/12/2021
+description: "Follow these steps to link consent data and activate consent checks in Dynamics 365 Customer Insights.
+An admin can also disable consent checks." ms.date: 11/12/2021 ms.subservice: audience-insights ms.topic: how-to

-ms.subservice: audience-insights
-ms.topic: how-to
 author: smithy7